 Hydroelectric Power Plants

 Exelon Power is headquartered in Kennett Square, Pennsylvania.
 A business unit of Exelon Generation, Exelon Power is responsible for the company's fleet of fossil, renewable and hydroelectric generating assets.
 Exelon Power fully owns and operates Muddy Run Pumped Storage Facility and Conowingo Hydroelectric Generating Station.
-The company also has ownership interest in Safe Harbor, a hydro power facility in Pennsylvania.

 - Exelon-Operated Hydroelectric Plants